-I’m Mary Tracy and I’m a writer.
-I was born in South America, and I now live in London.
+I’m Mary Tracy and I’m a writer and yoga teacher.
+I was born in South America, and I now live in the UK.

-My people are the misfits, the “failures”, the losers, the outcasts, with souls that crave art and meaning, and hearts that ache from witnessing the heartlessness of our modern landscape.
+My people are the misfits, the “failures”, the losers, the outcasts, with souls that crave art and meaning, and hearts that ache from witnessing the devastation of our modern landscape.

 I write with my heart and soul about how to BE in this world without losing one’s marbles.
 I want to help people cope in a world gone mad.